Robotechnic/diagraph/doc/manual.typ

 == Default behavior

-By default, the algorithm detect the paterns that are likely to be math expressions.
-The following paterns are detected:
+By default, the algorithm detect the patterns that are likely to be math expressions.
+The following patterns are detected:
 - Single letters
 - Numbers
 - Greek letters